Stakeholder engagement critical to effective materiality assessments

 First, they are guessing on the topics that might be material to their stakeholders, and may miss the most recent movements in sentiment or emerging issues.
 Conducting a materiality assessment without robust stakeholder engagement is akin to sailing without a compass – it leaves businesses adrift, unsure of their direction and vulnerable to unforeseen challenges.

 Stakeholder engagement is not merely a box to check; it’s the cornerstone upon which successful materiality assessments are built.
-Without engaging stakeholders – both internal and external – organisations risk missing vital insights into what truly matters to those affected by their operations.
+Without engaging with stakeholders – both internal and external – organisations risk missing vital insights into what truly matters to those affected by their operations.

 By involving stakeholders from the outset, businesses ensure that the material topics identified align closely with stakeholder needs and expectations.
 This alignment is key to minimising risk and maximising opportunities, as it allows organisations to proactively address the issues that are of greatest concern to their stakeholders.

-Second, with more and more of organisational value comprised of intangibles like reputation and the quality of stakeholder relationships, performing a materiality assessment without stakeholder engagement misses an opportunity to build trust and deepen relationships.
+Second, with more and more of organisational value consisting of intangibles like reputation and the quality of stakeholder relationships, performing a materiality assessment without stakeholder engagement misses an opportunity to build trust and deepen relationships.

 Stakeholder engagement performed through a materiality assessment helps maintain positive stakeholder relationships by demonstrating a commitment to listening and responding to stakeholder concerns.
 By engaging with communities and building trust, organisations secure the social licence to operate – a crucial asset in today's socially and environmentally conscious landscape.
-Moreover, robust stakeholder engagement provides assurance that the process has been conducted effectively, especially when external validation is sought.
+Moreover, robust engaging with stakeholder provides assurance that the process has been conducted effectively, especially when external validation is sought.
 This transparency helps mitigate the risk of greenwashing and avoids unwanted stakeholder criticism or scrutiny.

 Employee satisfaction is another significant outcome of robust stakeholder engagement.
 By involving employees in the sustainability journey and considering their opinions, organisations foster a sense of ownership and engagement amongst their workforce.
 Employees who feel heard and valued are more likely to embrace sustainability initiatives and contribute to their success.